openbabel/documentation/Command-line_tools/babel.rst

 --add <list>
     Add properties (for SDF, CML, etc.) from descriptors in list.
 Use ``-L descriptors`` to see available descriptors.
+--addfilename
+    Add the input filename to the title.
 --addinindex
     Append input index to title (that is, the index `before` any filtering) --addoutindex
-    Append output index to title (that is, the index `after` any filtering) --addtotitle <text>
+    Append output index to title (that is, the index `after` any filtering) --addpolarh
+    Like ``-h``, but only adds hydrogens to polar atoms.
+--addtotitle <text>
     Append the text after each molecule title
 --append <list>